guifel/nocust-client-doc/README.md

 Contrary to side-chains, commit-chains don't need an additional consensus mechanism and rely on the security of the parent chain (here Ethereum).
 We refer the interested developer to a basic introduction of [basic introduction of NOCUST](https://blog.liquidity.network/2018/11/21/nocust-101/), we provide extensive details in our [background section](./background.md), and for the formal geeks [we provide a paper](https://eprint.iacr.org/2018/642.pdf) 🤓 .

-For developers, we start by describing the JavaScript API for NOCUST 📱 (how to make transactions).
+For developers, we start by describing the JavaScript client library for NOCUST 📱 (how to make transactions).

-## NOCUST JavaScript API 📱
+## NOCUST JavaScript Client library 📱

 The `nocust-client` allows you to interact with the NOCUST 🌊 commit-chain.